GeonYoon/eSharing/README.md

-# Eamily
+# eSharing

-This is a web application that can create mutiple surveys and send them through emails.
-Plus, this app can automatically shows the survey results from people who recieve the emails.
-Additionally app-users can login with Google account and buy the credits that can be used to create surveys
+eSharing automatically collects the latest scientific articles related to computer science and shows to the users.
+Then they can easily share the news through email and then collect feedbacks.
+This application supports simple sign-in / log-in via Google account.

+## Notable features
+- Bring live data by using web  scraping
+- Able to share the article with multiple people through the mail
+- Collect feedback from the people who receive the emails
+- Support Google log-in / sign-in

 ## How To Use